Cryptic Slaughter: Biography

 The original line-up recorded their final studio album, Stream of Consciousness, in 1988.
 Unhappy with the recording process and the album's production, the band's internal problems were magnified by life on the road.
 They broke up in the summer on tour before Stream was released later that fall.
 They played their last show in Detroit on July 14, 1988.

 Shortly after returning home, however, guitarist Les Evans and bassist Rob Nicholson recruited new member Eli Nelson and continued on in a new direction.
 This new incarnation was short-lived, however, and Evans moved to Portland in May 1989 to reform the band with an entirely new line-up.
 The final Cryptic Slaughter album, Speak Your Peace (1990), was a definite departure from the previous material, heavily influenced by a changing music scene.

 Cryptic Slaughter is often credited as one of the progenitors of crossover, the thrash metal and hardcore crossover genre, along with such seminal acts as D.R.I., Corrosion of Conformity and Suicidal Tendencies.

 In 2003, Relapse Records reissued Convicted and Money Talks with added bonus tracks from Cryptic Slaughter's demo and live recordings.

-In 2018, due to legal reasons, the band changed its name to Lowlife and continued to tour, until October 2021, when Lowlife reverted its name back to Cryptic Slaughter.
-They plan to release their first studio album in more than three decades in 2022.
+In 2018, for legal reasons, the band changed its name to Lowlife and continued to tour, until October 2021, when Lowlife reverted its name back to Cryptic Slaughter.
+They were planning on releasing their first studio album in more than three decades in 2022, though there have been no updates on it since then.